Dapr Workflow with Spring Boot

 You can create new workflow activities by implementing the WorkflowActivity interface.

-Finally, you need to be able to start workflow instances from the Spring Boot application.
-One way to do this, is to create a @RestController that you can invoke from a user interface or another application.
+Now you need a way to start workflow instances from your Spring Boot application.
+One way to do this is to create a @RestController that you can invoke from a user interface or another application.

 package com.example.demo;